datacamp-content/courses-introduction-to-shell/chapter5.md

 *** =hint2

-Use `bash filename` to run the file.
+Use `bash filename` to run a file.

 *** =sample_code2
 ```{shell}